Damien Renault

 Cristina S. Alagarra graduated from the National School of Architecture of the Polytechnic University of Madrid in June 2010.
 She then completed a post-master's degree in architecture at ENSA Paris-La Villette in 2020: "Rethinking the city through creative experimentation".
 Cristina has been in charge of projects such as the rehabilitation of the Ministry of Defence in Paris and the Palais de Justice in Béziers.
 She is also the French coordinating director of the International Festival of Architecture and Design in the Public Space, Concéntrico.
 She designs urban scenographies and ephemeral installations.

-Title of the thesis: The artistic cultural event in the public space, a way of contributing to the making of the city from culture.
+Thesis title: The cultural artistic event in the public space, a way of contributing to the making of the city through culture

 Thesis director: Bruno Proth